pjward5656/dcnlp/README.md

 Local file paths in the example file will need to be changed as you use the code.

 The hyperparameter values that are tuned in are initiated by the investigator.
-After initializing the values, additional tuning steps are performed around the hyperparameter valuea that worked best in the previous training step.
+After initializing the values, additional tuning steps are performed around the hyperparameter values that worked best in the previous training step.
-The hyperparameter values in the python notebooks represent the values that were used for the original model tuning.
+The hyperparameter values in the `Jupyter` notebook represent the values that were used for the original model tuning.
 These values will need to be changed based on the values that are working best for your data.